Buddhism in the World (text)

 1969 CE Tibetan Center in Berkeley

-1970 CE Chogyam Trungpa Rinpoche to America.
+1970 CE Chogyam Trungpa Rinpoche to America

 1970 CE International Buddhist Meditation Center

-Zen Master Seung Sahn came to the United States with little money and little knowledge of English.
+Korean Zen Master Seung Sahn came to the United States in 1972 with little money and little knowledge of English.
 He rented an apartment in Providence and worked as a washing machine repairman.
 A note on his door said simply, “What am I?” and announced meditation classes.
 Thus began the Providence Zen Center, followed soon by Korean Zen Centers in Cambridge, New Haven, New York, and Berkeley, all part of the Kwan Um School of Zen.

 1974 CE Buddhist Chaplain in California

-The California State Senate appointed Rev. Shoko Masunaga as its first Buddhist and first Asian-American chaplain.
+In 1974, the California State Senate appointed Rev. Shoko Masunaga as its first Buddhist and first Asian-American chaplain.

 1974 CE First Buddhist Liberal Arts College